 Study: How digitalisation is a success story in the logistics sector

-Facts & Figures: Global statistics about industry and service robots
+Facts and figures: Global statistics about industry and service robots

-The International Federation of Robotics (IFR) provides all you need to know about the current state of robotics in our world.
+The International Federation of Robotics (IFR) provides all the information you need to know about the current state of robotics in our world.

 Statistical annual reports, policy papers, case studies and more: